rnw-community/rnw-community/packages/react-native-payments/readme.md

 Implementation of [W3C Payment Request API(version 08 September 2022)](https://www.w3.org/TR/payment-request/) for React Native.

 This library is a full refactoring of the [react-native-payments](https://github.com/naoufal/react-native-payments):
+- fully rewritten in TypeScript
+- added native types for IOS and Android, fully typed and documented
-- fully rewritten in TypeScript, removed deprecated and unsupported code for [W3C Payment Request API](https://www.w3.org/TR/payment-request/)
+- removed deprecated and unsupported code for [W3C Payment Request API](https://www.w3.org/TR/payment-request/).
-- unified API for IOS and Android, no more code dependant code when using the lib, unified interfaces/enums.
+- unified API for IOS and Android, no more code dependant code when using the lib, unified interfaces/enums/types.
-- updated and refactored and simplified IOS native code, removed all deprecated code
+- updated and refactored and simplified IOS and JAVA native code, removed all deprecated code.
-- added all types for IOS ApplePay entities
 - removed Stripe/Braintree built-in gateway support, only custom gateways are supported as aforementioned have their own libs.
 - ReactNative new architecture support([turbomodules](https://reactnative.dev/docs/the-new-architecture/pillars-turbomodules))